MinecraftForge/Documentation/blockstates/forgeBlockstates.md

 Forge has its own blockstate json format to accommodate for modders needs.
 It introduces submodels, which allows you to build the final blockstate from different parts.
 You can build a models *normal* blockstate from multiple parts as well as create a complex variant depending on the blocks properties.

+!!!
+Attention

-*DISCLAIMER: Note that all models and textures referenced are from vanilla minecraft.
+    Note that all models and textures referenced are from vanilla minecraft.
 For your own mod, you have to use the full location!
 For example: "mymod:blocks/blockTexture".

-You don't have to use Forge's blockstate format at all, you can also use the vanilla format!*
+		You don't have to use Forge's blockstate format at all, you can also use the vanilla format!

 ## General structure of the format